MW55/Natrix/README.md

 By default the container will wait until the input files exist.
 At first launch the container will download the required databases to /srv/docker/natrix/databases/, this process might take a while.

-Alternatively the container can be started directly: (*host* folders have to be changed!)
+Alternatively the container can be build and started directly: (*host* folders have to be changed!)
 ```shell
 docker build . --tag natrix
 docker run -it --label natrix_container -v */host/database*:/app/database -v */host/results*:/app/results -v */host/input_folder*:/app/input natrix bash # -v /host/database:/app/database is optional